IBM/ngo-collaboration-using-blockchain/README.md

 ![](images/architecture.png)

-1. Setup Blockchain Network using Kubernetes on IBM Cloud.
+1. Setup Blockchain Network using Kubernetes configuration files on IBM Cloud.
 2. Deploy the client application using Fabric Java SDK.
 It works as middle layer and exposes REST API.
 3. Deploy Web UI application built using NodeJs.
 4. User can perform following task using the web interface which internally interacts with Blockchain Network with the help of middle layer.